- Travel and Places

 Features of the Fabulous Building

 The monument was built on the land, which was reclaimed from the Arabian Sea.
 It is 85 feet high and the structure is built at Appollo Bunder area, South of Mumbai, a popular meeting place of people.
 The structure is a basalt arch.
 This marvel monument is a true symbol for the lavish expression of imperial supremacy.
 It was built with yellow stone in Indo-Saracen style.
 It is 26 meters high archway is believed to be inspired by the Arch of Triumph in Paris.
-Apart from the colonial design of the British architect, it has the influence of the 16th century Gujarati style also in its architecture.
+Apart from the colonial design of the British architect, it has the influence of the 16th-century Gujarati style also in its architecture.
 Gateway of India, a symbol of colonialism in India is the icon of Mumbai now.

 The Significance of the Building

 As already explained, it was built to commemorate the visit of the British King George V and Queen Mary to the city of Bombay.
-During that time of British raj (rule), the Viceroys and Governors landed here upon their India visit.
+During that time of British Raj (rule), the Viceroys and Governors landed here upon their India visit.
 The great arrival of the greatest!
 Ironically, the same place was later turned to be their departing point also from India.
 It was the last departure point of the British from India when India got independence.
-The last British troops left the shores of independent India in 1947 when the British raj ended.
+The last British troops left the shores of independent India in 1947 when the British Raj ended.
 The last of the British ships that set sail for England left from here.
 This marvel monument is a true symbol for the lavish expression of the imperial supremacy.

 The area where the Gateway of India stands is a picturesque place.
-The beautiful Arabian Sea on the background, the architectural wonder called 'Taj Hotel' just opposite and all these add charm to the location.
+The beautiful Arabian Sea in the background, the architectural wonder called 'Taj Hotel' just opposite and all these add charm to the location.
 Before the building, you can see hundreds of pigeons and tourists feeding them is a common sight.
 Tourists across the country reach here and find pleasure in taking a snap standing in front of the monument.

 The statue of Chhatrapati Shivaji Maharaj, opposite the gateway, is another attraction.
 There is also a statue of Swami Vivekananda in the nearby area.